 Pre-period of leave

-Where there is a period of planned leave (e.g. Maternity leave, career break), a pre-leave RTW meeting might be of benefit just to identify likely timing of RTW, make sure the trainee is aware of Keep-in-touch (KIT) days and to encourage the trainee to contact you regarding arranging a RTW meeting prior to their return (approx. 6-8 weeks prior).
+Where there is a period of planned leave (e.g. Maternity leave, career break), a pre-leave RTW meeting might be of benefit just to identify likely timing of RTW, make sure the Doctor in Training is aware of Keep-in-touch (KIT) days and to encourage the trainee to contact you regarding arranging a RTW meeting prior to their return (approx. 6-8 weeks prior).